 The Council is required to operate a balanced budget, which broadly means that cash income raised during the year will meet cash expenditure.
 Part of the treasury management operation is to ensure that the flow of cash in and out is adequately planned and managed, with cash being available when it is needed.

 Cash which is surplus for a period of time is invested with banks and other financial institutions (called counterparties).
-The Council has a low risk appetite for the temporary investment of surplus cash so prioritises security (the safety of the investment first), liquidity (accessibility of cash) second and lastly the return (income received) on the investment made.
+The Council has a low risk appetite for the temporary investment of surplus cash so considers the following (in order of priority) when assessing potential investments:

+- 1. security (the safety of the investment); - 2. liquidity (accessibility of the cash); and - 3. the return (income received) on the investment made.

-The second main function of the treasury management service is to facilitate the funding for the Council's capital plans.
-These capital plans are therefore the basis on which the Council's need for borrowing is determined, in respect of longer term cash flow planning to ensure that the Council can meet its capital spending plans and obligations.
+The second main function of the treasury management service is to facilitate funding for the Council's capital expenditure plans.
+These capital expenditure plans are therefore what the Council's need for borrowing is based upon, in respect of longer term cash flow planning to ensure that the Council can meet its capital expenditure spending plans and obligations.
 This management of longer term cash flows may involve arranging long or short term loans, or using longer term cash flow surpluses.
 On occasion existing debt may be restructured to meet Council risk or cost objectives.

-Treasury management is defined as:
+Treasury management is defined within the Treasury Management Code of Practice as:

-"The management of the local authority's: investments and cash flows; its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."
+"The management of the local authority's: borrowing, investments and cash flows; its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."

-It is the responsibility of the Head of Corporate Improvement and Finance to ensure that the Council's Treasury Management activities are in line with the approved Treasury Management Strategy and Annual Investment Strategy.
+It is the responsibility of the Head of Corporate Finance to ensure that the Council's Treasury Management activities are in line with the approved Treasury Management Strategy and Annual Investment Strategy.

-1.2 Treasury Management Strategy for 2016/17
+1.2 Treasury Management Strategy for 2018/19

-The Council's suggested strategy for 2016/17 is based upon the treasury officers' views on future interest rates, supplemented with leading market forecasts provided by the Council's treasury adviser, Capita Asset Services (Capita).
+The Council's suggested strategy for 2018/19 is based upon the treasury management officers' views on future interest rates, supplemented with leading market forecasts provided by the Council's treasury adviser, Link Asset Services.

-The proposed strategy for 2016/17 covers the following:
+The proposed strategy for 2018/19 covers the following:

-- Section 2 the Council's current treasury position - Section 3 the Prudential and Treasury Indicators for 2015/16 to 2018/19 - Section 4 the prospects for interest rates - Section 5 the borrowing strategy for 2016/17 - Section 6 the investment strategy for 2016/17
+- Section 2 the Council's current treasury position - Section 3 the Prudential and Treasury Indicators for 2017/18 to 2020/21 - Section 4 the prospects for interest rates - Section 5 the borrowing strategy for 2018/19 - Section 6 the investment strategy for 2018/19

-Sections 2 to 6 form the core strategy statement (essentially the first 10 pages of this Appendix) for members consideration and apporval.
-This document also however contains a number of Annexes which are required for full compliance with the Treasury Management code of practice and as such are of a necessarily technical nature.
+Sections 2 to 6 form the core strategy statement (essentially the first 10 pages of this Appendix) for members consideration and approval.
+This document also however contains a number of Annexes which are required for full compliance with the Treasury Management code of practice and as such are of a necessarily more technical nature.
 In the main however, they contain additional information and explanations of aspects of the core strategy document.
 The exception is Annex D which contains statutory indicators that require to be considered and approved by members.

-The 2016/17 treasury management strategy has been prepared in accordance with the: Local Government in Scotland Act 2003; Chartered Institute of Public Finance and Accountancy Prudential Code 2011; Chartered Institute of Public Finance and Accountancy Treasury Management Code of Practice 2011; and Scottish Government Investment Regulations.
+The 2018/19 treasury management strategy has been prepared in accordance with the: Local Government in Scotland Act 2003; Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code 2017; CIPFA Treasury Management Code of Practice 2017; and Scottish Government Investment Regulations.